Skip to main content

 Endorsing the Stoned Ape Theory

-Historic societies symbolized cubes through emblems, artwork, and statues to signify the ritualistic use of Psilocybin Mushrooms.
-It was used by the Mayans and Aztecs for interactions with supernatural beings, including gods.
-In the culturally rich Aztec society, it was referred to as “teonanácatl“, meaning “flesh of the gods”.
-The concept of a psychedelic trip was unknown to them, leading them to interpret it as a divine entity.
-Moving northward to Siberia, hallucinogenic Psilocybin Mushrooms were employed by Siberian shamans.
-They particularly used the hallucinogen (Psilocybin Mushrooms) known as “Amanita Muscaria” for spiritual healing and customary rites, despite its poisonous nature.
-This usage dates back to nearly ten thousand years ago.
-In African tribal rituals, specifically among the Congo and Zimbabwean tribes, cubes were used for conversing with ancestors, inducing visions, and fostering spiritual healing.
-These historical societies provide context to contemporary psilocybin usage.
-The reverence for this substance in these cultures originated from its divine connection and its ability to trigger mystical experiences.
+Historically, societies symbolized cubes in their art, symbols, and statues, indicating the ceremonial use of Psilocybin Mushrooms.
+It was used by the Mayans and Aztecs for interacting with supernatural beings, including gods.
+In the diverse Aztec culture, it was referred to as “teonanácatl“, which means “flesh of the gods”.
+They did not have a concept for a psychedelic experience, so they interpreted it as a divine entity.
+In Siberia, shamans used hallucinogenic Psilocybin Mushrooms.
+They specifically utilized a hallucinogenic substance (Psilocybin Mushrooms) known as “Amanita Muscaria” for spiritual healing and customary traditions, despite its poisonous nature.
+This practice dates back nearly ten thousand years.
+In African tribal rituals, especially among the Congo and Zimbabwean tribes, cubes were employed for communicating with ancestors, inciting visions, and promoting spiritual healing.
+These ancient societies shape the current understanding and use of psilocybin.
+The reverence for this substance in these cultures originated from its divine attributions and its ability to provoke mystical experiences.

 Psilocybin Mushrooms in Legends and Folklore

-Numerous accounts, including those from Gordon Wasson, have emphasized the connection between Psilocybin Mushrooms and the mystical world, highlighting its role in folklore and mythology as a medium for divine communication and illumination.
-In ancient India, the Soma—a ceremonial beverage mentioned in the Vedas—was thought to trigger altered states of consciousness.
-Scholars like Wasson speculate that it could have been brewed from psychoactive plants, specifically fly agaric.
-Some even suggest that this ancient drink may have included a mixture of various plants.
-Regardless of its origins, the psychedelic history suggests that Soma facilitated the appearance of sacred symbols during ceremonies, representing a portal to higher wisdom or spiritual enlightenment.
+Various stories, including those by Gordon Wasson, have highlighted the connection between Psilocybin Mushrooms and the mystical world, underscoring its role in folklore and mythology as a medium for divine interaction and enlightenment.
+In ancient India, the Soma—a ceremonial drink mentioned in the Vedas—was thought to generate altered states of consciousness.
+Scholars, like Wasson, speculate that it may have been brewed from psychoactive plants, specifically fly agaric.
+Some even suggest that this ancient beverage might have consisted of a mix of different plants.
+Regardless of its origins, historical evidence suggests that Soma facilitated the emergence of sacred symbols during rituals, symbolizing a portal to higher wisdom or spiritual enlightenment.

-Historical documents from before the era of Columbus indicate that the Mayan and Aztec civilizations utilized psilocybin Psilocybin Mushrooms.
-During the 15th and 16th centuries, Spanish rulers deemed its use as uncivilized and consequently prohibited it.
-In spite of this ban, shamans covertly maintained their use of magic Psilocybin Mushrooms, preserving these cultural traditions for over 400 years.
+Historical documents from before the arrival of Columbus indicate that both the Mayans and Aztecs utilized psilocybin Psilocybin Mushrooms.
+However, the Spanish authorities in the 15th and 16th centuries deemed its use as uncivilized and consequently outlawed it.
+Despite this ban, shamans secretly maintained the use of magic Psilocybin Mushrooms, thereby preserving their cultural heritage for over 400 years.

-The 1950s signified a renewed interest in these substances in the West, largely due to the groundbreaking work of individuals like R. Gordon Wasson, Roger Heim, and Albert Hofmann.
-During an expedition to Mexico, they successfully isolated the two psychedelic compounds (psilocybin and psilocin) from the Psilocybin Mushrooms obtained from the Mazatec tribe.
-Wasson later shared his experiences, uses, and understanding of magic Psilocybin Mushrooms in Life magazine.
+The 1950s saw the re-emergence of these substances in the Western world, due to the groundbreaking work of individuals like R. Gordon Wasson, Roger Heim, and Albert Hofmann.
+During a journey to Mexico, they managed to extract the two psychedelic components (psilocybin and psilocin) found in the Psilocybin Mushrooms obtained from the Mazatec tribe.
+Wasson later shared his findings, uses, and perceptions about magic Psilocybin Mushrooms in Life magazine.
 His articles and personal narratives led to the substance being recognized as a potent hallucinogen.
-By the arrival of the 1960s, the substance had become a symbol of the Hippie movement and was considered a portal to spiritual experiences.
-Its use, however, also incited considerable debate and sparked a revolution in the recreational use of hallucinogenic substances.
+By the 1960s, the substance had become emblematic of the Hippie movement and was seen as a pathway to spiritual exploration.
+However, its use also stirred considerable debate and fueled a revolution in the recreational use of hallucinogenic substances.

-In 1971, the United Nations Convention on Psychotropic Substances classified psilocybin as a Schedule 1 illegal drug, alongside Lysergic Acid Diethylamide and N, N-Dimethyltryptamine.
-They were all considered to have no medical value and a high risk of abuse.
-This led to its extensive criminalization in Western nations, including Canada and the U.S., severely limiting the spiritual and therapeutic uses of the substance.
+In 1971, the United Nations Convention on Psychotropic Substances classified psilocybin as a Schedule 1 illegal drug, together with Lysergic Acid Diethylamide and N, N-Dimethyltryptamine.
+At that time, they were all considered to have no medicinal value and a high potential for misuse.
+This led to broad criminalization in Western nations, including Canada and the U.S., severely limiting the spiritual and therapeutic uses of the substance.

-In the present day, there has been a softening of the strict laws surrounding the use of psilocybin, beginning with its decriminalization.
-This shift is in line with the UN’s allowance for treaty member nations to regulate the substance based on their own judgement.
-Simultaneously, a growing body of research and clinical trials on psychedelics and consciousness strongly endorses the potential therapeutic applications of psilocybin.
-A 2021 study exploring the therapeutic use of psychedelics suggests that the 1970 prohibition greatly hindered further research.
-However, a preliminary study in 2004 revived interest in psilocybin, suggesting potential uses in neuropsychiatry, particularly for treating mental health conditions such as:
+Recently, there has been an easing of the strict laws surrounding the use of psilocybin, beginning with its decriminalization.
+This shift is in line with the UN’s permission for treaty member states to regulate the substance according to their own judgement.
+Simultaneously, a growing body of research and clinical trials on psychedelics and consciousness strongly endorses possible medicinal uses of psilocybin.
+A 2021 study investigating the therapeutic use of psychedelics suggests that the 1970 ban significantly hindered further research.
+However, an initial study in 2004 rekindled interest in psilocybin, suggesting potential uses in neuropsychiatry, especially for treating mental health conditions such as:

 • Depression, Anxiety, and Stress